Sylvan86/autoit-linearalgebra-udf/Readme.md

-_la_amax               - finds the first element having the maximum absolute(!) value _la_norm               - calculate the euclidian norm of a vector _la_mean               - calculate the mean of a vector or parts of a matrix
+_la_amax               - finds the first element having the maximum absolute(!) value _la_norm               - calculate the euclidian norm of a vector _la_mean               - calculate the mean of a vector or parts of a matrix _la_normalize          - normalizes a vector/matrix with different norms

 ---- element wise operations ----
 _la_sqrtElements       - calculates the square root of each element of a matrix/vector